-Throughout this year there has been a veritable flood of books and t.v. and radio programmes about the outbreak of the First World War.
+Throughout the years there is a veritable flood of books, TV and radio programmes about the outbreak of the First World War.
 There had been much tension in Europe in the preceeding decade and a naval arms race between Britain and Germany.
 France wanted revenge for its defeat in 1870 and Germany was gripped by Prussian militarism which feared encirclement from East and West.
 Into this tinderbox came the spark of the assassination at Sarajevo.

 It would all be over by Christmas, but it was not of course, and the first of the British armies, that of the pre-war professionals had all but ceased to exist by December 1914 to be replaced by second army of the volunteers of the Pals battalions and then after the Somme by the third army of conscripts.
 It’s a heavy price to pay for ‘apprehension’.

-From the beginning of war then spring it’s aims.
+From the beginning of a war then spring its aims.
 Just what exactly are we fighting for?
-Because without clear aims how is it possible to know when they have been fulfilled and the war might end?
+Because without clear aims how is it possible to know when they have been fulfilled and a war might end?